serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 # Inheritance requirements

-These requirements describe additional rules for inherited methods.

-The [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract) concept defines the "contract" for each method.
-The "contract" includes preconditions, postconditions and invariants:
+These requirements describe additional rules for inherited methods related to the [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract) concept.
+It defines the "contract" for each method which includes preconditions, postconditions and invariants:

 - [Precondition](https://en.wikipedia.org/wiki/Precondition) is a condition or predicate that must always be true just prior to the execution of some section of code.
 - [Postcondition](https://en.wikipedia.org/wiki/Postcondition) is a condition or predicate that must always be true just after the execution of some section of code
-- [Invariant](https://en.wikipedia.org/wiki/Invariant_(computer_science)) is a condition that can be relied upon to be true during execution of a program, or during some portion of it.
+- [Invariant][1] is a condition that can be relied upon to be true during execution of a program, or during some portion of it.
 For example, a loop invariant is a condition that is true at the beginning and end of every execution of a loop.

 ## Preconditions cannot be strengthened in a subtype